 IBT carries no financial leasing agreements.
 Leasing costs related to operational leasing are charged at cost over the leasing period.
+No non-terminable leases exist after a duration of five years.

 Total future leasing costs regarding leasing agreements on the balance sheet date are as follows: